 The Son of an Apothecary

-William Withering’s career choice was first highly influenced by his father, an apothecary and his uncle, a physician.
+William Withering’s was born in Wellington, Shropshire, UK, the son of a surgeon.
 Withering began his studies at the University of Edinburgh in 1762 which included a large medical curriculum as well.
 Withering was back then not interested in botany too much and he wrote his thesis on malignant sore throat, titled De Angina Gangraenosa.
 Withering later moved to Stafford where he also attended private patients and served as a founding physician of the Stafford General Infirmary.

 It is believed that in Stafford, Withering started to enjoy botany.
 Further he met his wife, Helena Cookes, who sketched the plants he collected.
 Seeking a better income, Withering and his family moved to Birmingham in order to fill a position after the death of physician and Lunar Society cofounder William Small in 1775.
 The so called Lunar Society was a gathering of naturalists and inventors who frequently met to travel under the light of the full moon.
 In Birmingham William Withering began to work together with the fellow physician John Ash, and Withering also served as a founder of the Birmingham General Hospital.